What are the best meditation positions for beginners?

 Yes, it is perfectly acceptable to sit on a chair or cushion.
-There is a proper way how to sit on a meditation chair / cushion (use the checklist lower down in this article).
+Actually, a good chair will improve your seated meditation posture.

 Shavasana is lying down with the arms and hands at the side of the body, legs a little spread.

 8: Standing Up

-Yes, you can meditate standing up and this can be a good option, especially if you have injuries of arthritis.
+Yes, one of the best meditation positions for beginners is standing up.
+This is a good option, especially if you have injuries of arthritis.
 Standing up will also help you to focus and to feel grounded when meditating.

 And of course, you can always do dance and dynamic meditations.